citizensadvice/design-system/design-system-docs/src/_component_docs/header.md

 end %>
 ```

-### Header buttons
+### Header button

-Header buttons can be configured either by passing a list of hashes to `with_header_buttons` or by calling `with_header_button` multiple times with a `title` and `url`.
-They display as links which are styled like a button next to the search form.
+A button can added to the header by calling `with_header_button` with a `title` and `url`.
+The button is a links which is styled like a button next to the search form.

 ```erb
 <%%= render CitizensAdviceComponents::Header.new do |c|